-An incurable eye disease that is one of the leading causes of blindness in the United States, glaucoma is caused by irreversible damage to the optic nerve.
-This condition prevents your brain from receiving vision signals.
-Dr. Curtis R. Anderson, your optometrist in Lawrence, KS, and his knowledgeable staff understand that the key to preserving your sight is early diagnosis of the disease.
+An incurable but treatable eye disease that is one of the leading causes of blindness in the United States, glaucoma can result in irreversible damage to the optic nerve.
+This can eventually lead to reduced vision and even blindness if left untreated.
+Dr. Anderson and his knowledgeable staff understand that the key to preserving your sight is early diagnosis of the disease.

 What is Glaucoma?

-Glaucoma is the result of increased intraocular pressure (IOP) in the fluid-filled anterior chamber of your eye.
-In a healthy eye, this fluid regularly drains through special channels, but when these channels become blocked, IOP builds up, ultimately damaging the optic nerve.
+Glaucoma is usually associated with increased intraocular pressure (IOP) in the fluid-filled anterior chamber of your eye.
+In a healthy eye, there is a balance of inflow of fluid and outflow through through special channels that keeps IOP at a normal level.
+If these outflow channels are clogged or not functioning properly, IOP builds up, ultimately damaging the optic nerve.